ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 ## How it works
 Basically, it cheats.
 The utility makes a copy-only backup of the source database, copies it over to the destination instance, and restores it.
 Yes, you can do this all yourself, but it's cumbersome and if you have very active developers like I do, you'll be doing this all day long.
 Now there's a semi-automated solution, and developers don't have to stop working on the source database while you make the copy!

+Note that pre-existing backup files will be overwritten by this utility!
+Because of this, choose your /PATH setting carefully!